Missing your 4-legged friend? Take a shelter dog on a field trip and get your doggie fix!

 - Liability waiver must be signed.

-- Your credit card number will be recorded for a $200 deposit in the event the dog is not returned.
+- Your credit card number will be charged a $200 deposit in the event the dog is not returned.

-- Dogs must be in an enclosed vehicle (no riding in an open convertible or in the open bed of a truck).
+- Dogs must be transported in an enclosed vehicle and must be tethered to the seats (no riding in an open convertible or in the open bed of a truck).

 - Dogs must be on leash at all times.
-Dogs are not allowed off-leash or in any dog park.
+NO EXCEPTIONS.

 - Do I need to pay to take a dog on a field trip?